fahad15090/Tecno-spark-7/README.md

 - If you don't have the bootloader unlocked type "fastboot flashing unlock" and follow the instructions

 ## Steps
-- Download files provided top here
+- Download files provided here
 - save to your pc adb root
 - Put your device in fastboot
 - open terminal adb on your pc